Protecting Our Oceans

 Our oceans are in more trouble than ever before.

 Scientists say the wave of extinction facing the ocean in the coming century could be the worst since the dinosaur age.
-If we don’t change the way we do things—and fast—we are on track to cause irreversible damage to the ocean and the collapse of some of the most important food sources in the world.
+If we don’t change the way we do things, and fast, we are on track to cause irreversible damage to the ocean and the collapse of some of the most important food sources in the world.

 Join the Fight to Defend Our Oceans

 The way we treat the rest of our ocean—under protection or not—is just as important.
 Today, overfishing is the status quo, bycatch kills about 63 billion pounds of marine animals every year, and human activity is disrupting the balance of marine ecosystems across the globe.
 The impacts on humans are equally severe.
 Overfishing compromises food security and the livelihoods of fishing communities.
 Human trafficking and forced labor remain huge problems on many fishing fleets.
 The U.S. is the third largest seafood consumer in the world, giving each of us the power to influence global fisheries.
 If you buy seafood, make sure to ask questions about how it was caught and urge supermarkets and restaurants to ensure their seafood is ethical and sustainable.

 We want a better future for our oceans and the people that depend on them.
 You do, too?
 Awesome!
-Check out the resources below to learn more about our campaign to the protect the oceans and ways you can get involved.
+Check out the resources below to learn more about our campaign to the protect the oceans and ways you can get involved!